itdxer/neupy/site/2016/11/12/mnist_classification.rst

 I used scikit-learn to fetch the MNIST dataset, but you can load it in different way.

-Data doesn't have appropriate format for neural network, so we need to make simple transformation before use it.
+Data doesn't have appropriate format for neural network, so we need to make simple transformation before using it.

 .. code-block:: python